The Principles of Diffusion Models: Prologue

 where $\hat{\bm{\epsilon}}_{\bm{\phi}^\times}$ denotes the model expressed in the reparameterized time $\lambda$ (details in \Cref{eq:analytic_solution}).
 This representation makes higher-order approximations of the integral both more accurate.

 DPM-Solver introduced higher-order solvers by using Taylor expansions in $\lambda$, tailored to the half-log SNR reparameterization, showing that few NFEs suffice for high-quality samples.
 DPM-Solver\texttt{++} adapted the method to classifier-free guidance with $\rvx$-prediction for greater stability.
-DPM-Solver-v3 further automated the choice of parameterization by casting it as an optimization problem that minimizes local error in a principled way.

 \paragraph{(Optional) Time Parallel Methods.} A complementary strategy accelerates sampling by parallelizing computations across different time intervals, rather than processing them strictly in sequence.